kieranelby/dapp-test-runner/README.md

  * perform artihmetic and assertions about Wei amounts;
  * create test accounts, send ether to them, and automatically sweep the ether back again afterwards;
  * produce a test report you can include with your DApp to show it has been tested;
- * measure test coverage using the Ethereum Virtual Machine (coming soon).
+ * measure test coverage using the Ethereum Virtual Machine (coming soon!).

 ## Requirements

- * node.js (for now - browser compatibility coming soon);
+ * node.js (for now - browser compatibility coming soon!);
  * eth or geth Ethereum node running on testnet with some ether;
  * the solidity source code or the bytecode for the contract you want to test;
  * solc solidity compiler (if you want to use solidity source code).